getfem/getfem/doc/sphinx/source/userdoc/model_object.rst

 maybe not cleared before the call of ``asm_real_tangent_terms``.

 Note that this simple brick has only one term and is linear.
-In the case of a linear birck, either the matrix or the right hand side vector have to be filled but not both the two.
+In the case of a linear brick, either the matrix or the right hand side vector have to be filled but not both the two.
 Depending on the declaration of the term.
 See below the integration of the brick to the model.